jnozzi/cocoadev.com/markdown/HowToRegisterURLHandler.md

 Here is what you need to do to register your app for a custom URL scheme (for the example we will use a "myapp" scheme).

-1) In your Info.plist, add a new entry for General/CFBundleURLTypes:
+1) In your Info.plist, add a new entry for CFBundleURLTypes:

  <key>CFBundleURLTypes</key>